-Although you have been discharged from the hospital, this does not mean that complications after surgery will not arise.
+Discharge from the hospital does not mean that complications after surgery will not arise.
 Make sure that you continue self-monitoring for symptoms.
-We have come up with a list of potential problems that can come up following surgery outside of the hospital setting.
+We have included a list of potential problems that can come up following surgery outside of the hospital setting.

-Blood clots
+Blood Clots

 A blood clot after surgery is a serious situation and can cause many complications.
 Your surgeon may prescribe you a medication to help prevent this.
 This medication can be taken orally or through injection.
 If you are prescribed an injectable anticoagulant, the team will make sure you are confident in taking this before you leave hospital, community nurses will not be able to inject you at home.
 Following your surgery, you will be less active, this can affect the normal movement of blood throughout your body.
 We stress the importance of continuing on your blood thinner as prescribed for the recommended duration.
-To help reduce the risk of a blood clot forming you should continue your foot/ankle exercises you were doing in hospital and be walking a short distance at least once every hour that you are awake.
+To help reduce the risk of a blood clot forming you should continue your foot/ankle exercises you were doing in hospital, and be walking a short distance at least once every hour that you are awake.